zixi-liu/interview-ai-prototype/awesome-behavioral-interviews/feedbacks/29-Hire.md

 - "lack of reflection": ★★☆☆☆

 =====================
-3. Short Justification (Interviewer Tone)
+3. Short Justification
-- The candidate's role in the debugging process is described but lacks clear ownership of the solution.
+- The candidate's actions appear to be largely reactive, lacking clear ownership of the debugging process.
-- The reflection on personal growth is vague and does not demonstrate deep learning from the experience.
+- There is insufficient demonstration of critical thinking or personal growth from the experience.
-- Overall impact seems limited to the immediate task without broader implications or metrics.
+- The impact of the resolution is mentioned but lacks quantifiable metrics to substantiate the claim of improved reliability.

 =====================
 4. Improvement Suggestions
-- Clearly articulate personal contributions and decisions made during the debugging process.
+- Clearly articulate personal contributions and decision-making processes in technical challenges.
-- Provide specific metrics or data to quantify the impact of the resolution on the CMS performance.
+- Include specific metrics or data to quantify the impact of the resolution on system performance.
-- Reflect on personal learnings in a more detailed manner, focusing on how the experience will influence future work.
+- Reflect on lessons learned and how they can be applied to future challenges to demonstrate growth and critical thinking.